Low Income vs. Affordable Housing: What's the Difference?

 Low-income housing describes residences designed to support renters struggling to keep up with rising rental costs.
 Affordable housing defines properties that take up less than 30% of a renter’s income.

 If you're struggling to afford rent, you're not alone.
-Research shows that 49% of Americans say the availability of affordable housing in their local community is a significant problem.
+Research indicates that 49% of Americans consider the availability of affordable housing in their local community a significant problem.

 Relief could be within reach!
 Some programs, including low-income and affordable housing, could help you pay your rent without feeling financially burdened.
-Here's what to know about low income vs. affordable housing, the differences, and how to apply.
+This guide explains each option, who qualifies, how to apply, and where to find additional resources.

 What Is Low-Income Housing?